slpfd-arml/ARML-Editor/README.md

 **A PDF won't attach.**
 Over 25 MB, or the token lacks write access.
 The error says which.

+**The installed app looks stale, or I need to reload it and there's no reload button.**
+`Ctrl`+`R` refreshes; `Ctrl`+`Shift`+`R` bypasses cache.
+The service worker is network-first, so a plain reload is normally enough to pick up the newest version of the tool.

+**The installed app won't open / the icon is gone.**
+Nothing is lost — the token and all data live in the browser profile, not the installed shortcut.
+Open the live URL in Chrome or Edge and re-install from the address bar.
+Everything should still be there.

 **Nothing loads at all; the resource list is empty.**
 Almost always the token.
 An amber or red light confirms it.